Mbd06b/bright/README.md

 # Learning
 The objective is to build an app with RESTful microservices to support an agile-like development/learning style.
 The app architechture will be able feed any form of client app (Web and Mobile) and should be scalable with container infrastructure.
-To focus concerns on microserivces, should enable a focus to explore different technologies and DevOps challenges while avoiding tech debt.
+A focus on microserivces, should enable an exploration of different technologies and DevOps challenges while avoiding tech debt.